rgabeflores/OnTime/README.md

 __OnTime__ is a time management and scheduling app for mobile devices.

-> NOTE: this project is still in development and many of it's features are not yet implemented.
+> NOTE: This project is still in development and many of it's features are not yet implemented.

 ## Installation